Traeger-GmbH/codabix-docker/README.md

 ### Setting the license code in a running container

-If you want to set the license code for a Codabix container that is already running, you can execute the following command to set it, where `<container>` refers to the running container's name or ID, and `<your-license-code>` represents your license code:
+If you want to set the license code for a Codabix container that is already running and which was started without setting the `CODABIX_LICENSE_CODE` environment variable, you can execute the following command, where `<container>` refers to the running container's name or ID, and `<your-license-code>` represents your license code:

 ```
 docker exec -u 0 <container> codabix license set <your-license-code>
 ```

 The new license code should be recognized by Codabix a few seconds after running the command.

+**Note:** As mentioned above, this only works if you didn't set the `CODABIX_LICENSE_CODE` environment variable when creating the container.

 ## Building the image